-At the end of the course, the student will be able to:
+On successful completion of the course, students will be able to achieve the following:

-- ✓ To formulate simple algorithms for arithmetic and logical problems. - ✓ To implement conditional branching, iteration and recursion. - ✓ To decompose a problem into functions and synthesize a complete program using divide and conquer approach. - ✓ To use arrays, pointers and structures to formulate algorithms and programs. - ✓ To apply programming to solve matrix addition and multiplication problems and searching and sorting problems
+CO1: Implement conditional branching, iteration and recursion to formulate algorithms and programs.

+CO2: Decompose a problem into functions and synthesize a complete program using divide and conquerapproach.

+CO3: Use arrays (1-D, 2-D), pointers and structures to formulate algorithms and programs.

+CO4: Apply programming to solve matrix addition and multiplication problems and searching and sorting problems
-COURSE PRE/CO- REQUISITE (IF ANY):